Biden floats bringing down infrastructure price tag but wants GOP concessions - KION546

 Biden floats bringing down infrastructure price tag but wants GOP concessions

-President Joe Biden offered to bring his price tag on an infrastructure package down to $1 trillion but wants to ensure it amounts to “new money” — not redirected from funding already approved by Congress as Senate Republicans have been demanding, according to a GOP source briefed on the talks.
+President Joe Biden offered to bring his price tag on an infrastructure package down to $1 trillion but wants to ensure it amounts to “new money” — not redirected from funding already approved by Congress as Senate Republicans have been demanding, a GOP source briefed on the talks said.

 Biden also reiterated his call for new taxes to pay for much of his plan, the source said.
 It’s the latest sign of the major gulf between the two parties as they try to cut an infrastructure deal.

-“This afternoon, the President hosted Senator Capito for a constructive and frank conversation in the Oval Office about how we can drive economic growth and benefit America’s middle class through investing in our infrastructure.
-The two agreed to reconnect on Friday,” a White House official said in a statement.

-Capito’s communications director, Kelley Moore, said in a statement that during Wednesday’s meeting, “Capito and President Biden discussed the latest of several counteroffers Republicans have put forth and how they can come together to reach a bipartisan agreement.”

-The senator’s office said she was “encouraged that negotiations have continued” and that Capito will be briefing other Senate Republicans negotiating on infrastructure on the White House meeting.
+Kelley Moore, Capito’s communications director, said the West Virginia Republican was “encouraged that negotiations have continued.”
+Capito briefed other Senate Republicans who are negotiating on infrastructure about the White House meeting.

 “Senator Capito reiterated to the President her desire to work together to reach an infrastructure agreement that can pass Congress in a bipartisan way,” the statement continued.
 “She also stressed the progress that the Senate has already made.”

-Note: This story and headline have been updated with additional reporting.